-- Chili paste - I've just started experimenting with this after finding a squeezy tube of this and I'm so glad I did.
+- Chili paste—I've just started experimenting with this after finding a squeezy tube of it, and I'm so glad I did.
 It adds a little kick to pair with the sweetness of the teriyaki and ginger.

 Fast and Fresh Cooking

 I work long days in a fast-paced environment, and I'm often on the go since much of my job entails local travel throughout the day.
 Ideally, I'd love to come home and have dinner waiting on the table.
 Reality is a little different.
 I take care of my pups and then have to cook dinner for my family.
 So after 10 hours of being awake, I don't really have it in me to make a 5-course gourmet meal.